 In addition, our research and development programs and commercial laboratory operations depend on our ability to attract and retain highly skilled scientists.
 We may not be able to attract or retain qualified scientists and technicians in the future due to the intense competition for qualified personnel among life science businesses.
 Our success in the development and commercialization of advanced diagnostics requires a significant medical and clinical staff to conduct studies and educate physicians and payers on the merits of our tests in order to achieve adoption and reimbursement.
 We are in a highly competitive industry to attract and retain this talent, and the labor market in our industry is becoming increasingly competitive.
 Additionally, our success depends on our ability to attract and retain qualified sales-people.
 We recently significantly expanded our sales force as we invest in our multi-product sales strategy, which includes assignment of a single contact to successfully develop and implement relationships with our customers.
 There can be no assurance that we will be successful in maintaining and growing our business.
 Additionally, as we increase our sales channels for new tests we commercialize, including the Decipher Prostate, Prosigna, Percepta, Envisia, Decipher Bladder and Immunoscore tests, we may have difficulties recruiting and training additional sales personnel or retaining qualified sales-people, which could cause a delay or decline in the rate of adoption of our tests.
-Finally, our business requires specialized capabilities in reimbursement, billing, and other areas and there may be a shortage of qualified individuals.
+Our business requires specialized capabilities in reimbursement, billing, and other areas and there may be a shortage of qualified individuals.
 If we are not able to attract and retain the necessary personnel to accomplish our business objectives, we may experience constraints that could adversely affect our ability to support our research and development, clinical laboratory, sales and reimbursement, billing and finance efforts.
-All of our U.S. employees are at will, which means that either we or the employee ma
+All of our U.S. employees are at will, which means that either we or the employee may terminate their employment at any time.
+We do not carry key man insurance for any of our employees.
+Finally, we rely, in part, on equity awards to compensate and incentivize our employees to drive our further growth.
+As the equity capital markets have been highly volatile in recent periods and the price of our common stock has declined, certain of our employees, equity awards have lost some or all of their value, which may limit their effectiveness as retention tools and, in the event we fail to retain such employees, may adversely affect our business, results of operations and financial condition.